rage/ethics-of-ai-copy/data/home-page.md

 The course certificate is available to all who pass the course.
 You can download your certificate from your [mooc.fi profile](https://www.mooc.fi/en/profile/completions).
 No Open University course enrollment is required to access the certificate.

+**Certificate is not yet available.
+You should be able get it in early January.**

 The course is worth 2 ECTS credits.
 Open University enrollment is required for the credits.

 ### In case of problems or questions